jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 you'll need a way to document them.
 [Gatsby][] is an excellent tool for building applications in React, and it's an excellent choice for building documentation for applications and component libraries.
 It's even used to build the official [React](https://reactjs.org) docs themselves.
-Gatsby removes a lot of the complexity involved in setting up a React application, and now with [Gatsby themes][], you can package up virtually any functionality you'd like to reuse across multiple sites.
+Gatsby removes a lot of the complexity involved in setting up a React application.
+And now with the official release [Gatsby themes][], you can package up virtually any functionality you'd like to reuse across multiple sites.
 I suspect people working in the design systems space will come up with some interesting applications for themes.

 Another use-case for Gatsby, that I haven't seen a lot of exploration of yet, is its potential as a prototyping tool.
-If your production application has an API, or you want to integrate with existing data sources or services, Gatsby has a huge ecosystem of plugins that make pulling data into your site really easy.
+If your production application has an API, or you want to integrate with existing data sources or services, Gatsby has a growing ecosystem of plugins that make pulling data into your site really easy.
 With the right setup, a developer could create blank templates for different parts of an application, and allow designers to build prototypes with the components from the actual design system library, while remaining completely isolated from the production application.